 Why Memphis you ask?
-As far as I know, there are really only two reasons why people book a ticket to Memphis – Beale Street and Graceland (the National Civil Rights Museum could be a third, but I think more people visit that while they are in Memphis, as opposed to centering a vacation around it).
+As far as I know, there are really only three reasons why people book a ticket to Memphis – Beale Street, Graceland, and the National Civil Rights Museum.
 I’m not an Elvis guy though, so that wasn’t the reason, and I don’t need a fancy street to give me an excuse to randomly booze, so that wasn’t it either.
-I found a third reason to book a weekend trip to The River City, that reason being Memphis Grizzlies basketball.
+I found a fourth reason to book a weekend trip to The River City, that reason being Memphis Grizzlies basketball.

 My baby bro picked up a full year internship with the team, so as an older brother it was only right that I made the trip to visit him while he was down there, at least once.
 Since going to a Grizzlies game was of course going to be apart of the trip itinerary, I made sure to schedule the excursion during the one weekend that my beloved Milwaukee Bucks would be coming to town.
 The only hangup with the trip was that it fell on Valentine’s Day weekend, but because I rarely have a girlfriend, and when I do I’m usually a terrible boyfriend, that was a very easy hurdle to jump over.
 So the trip was booked, and off to Memphis I went.